Khanqah-Mausoleum of Sultan Barsbay: Prayer hall

-The mosque measures about 15 by 20 meters, its longer side being aligned with the road.
+The mosque measures approximately 15 by 20 m, its longer side is aligned with the road.
 The interior of the mosque is split into three aisles (running parallel to the street), of which the central one is sunken or lower in relation to the others.
 The aisles are separated from each other by rows of three arches resting on columns with classical capitals (presumably Roman or Byzantine).
 The interior's most remarkable feature is the rich and varied multi-coloured marble mosaic pavement which covers the floors (although often obscured under the mosque's carpeting) and even appears on the windowsills.
-By contast, the walls and the mihrab (niche symbolizing the direction of prayer) are very plain; something seemingly common to Sufi khanqahs but not to regular mosques of the time.
+By contrast, the walls and the mihrab (niche symbolizing the qibla) are very plain; something seemingly common to Sufi khanqahs but not to regular mosques of the time.
 The mosque interior receives much light compared to other mosques of the period thanks to the structure's layout and its many windows, which include modern stucco windows carved in traditional patterns.
 The mosque's painted ceiling is also a later restoration.